sid-295/devops-flask-app/README.md

 ## 🔄 CI/CD Pipeline Flow

-Developer pushes code to GitHub
+1. Developer pushes code to GitHub
-          ↓
-Jenkins Pipeline is triggered
+2. Jenkins Pipeline is triggered
-          ↓
-Jenkins pulls latest code from GitHub
+3. Jenkins pulls the latest code from GitHub
-          ↓
-Docker image is built for the Python application
+4. Docker image is built for the Python application
-          ↓
-Jenkins authenticates securely with Amazon ECR
+5. Jenkins authenticates securely with Amazon ECR
-          ↓
-Docker image is tagged using Jenkins build number
+6. Docker image is tagged using the Jenkins build number
-          ↓
-Docker image is pushed to Amazon ECR
+7. Docker image is pushed to Amazon ECR
-          ↓
-Jenkins updates the Kubernetes deployment with the new image
+8. Jenkins updates the Kubernetes deployment with the new image
-          ↓
-Kubernetes performs a rolling update on AWS EKS
+9. Kubernetes performs a rolling update on AWS EKS
-          ↓
-Application is exposed to users via Kubernetes LoadBalancer
+10. Application is exposed to users via a Kubernetes LoadBalancer

 ---